vascokk/rivus_cep/README.md

 ##Filters

-Filters are used to remove the events from the stream, based on certain criteria, so that to speed up the result generation and reduce the memory requirements:
+Filters are used to remove events from the stream, based on certain criteria, so that to speed up the result generation and reduce the memory requirements:

 ```
 select